symfony2admingenerator/GeneratorBundle/Resources/doc/installation/configuration.md

 By default, for each request matching an Admingenerated controller, the `ControllerListener` will iterate over the filesystem to find which right generator.yml and the right `Generator` have to be used to build generated files.
 This process could take some time.
-Thanks to this configuration, you can precise a cache provider to bypass this process once all files are generated.
+Thanks to this configuration, you can define a cache provider to bypass this process once all files are generated.
 The service name defined here need to extend the class `Doctrine\Common\Cache\CacheProvider`.